 I have lived in Lee County, Mooreville, all my life.
 My wife, Teresa, and I have 2 daughters, Elizabeth and Laura.
 I attended Itawamba Community College and the University of Mississippi and hold a Master’s Degree in Science Education.
 I also am serving in my 3rd term on the Lee County School Board.
 I am a member on the Advisory Council for our area 4-H and a member of the Tupelo Luncheon Civitan Club.
 Teresa and I are active members of Andrews Chapel United Methodist Church.
 Most of my career has been working in industry – Cooper Tire, Toyota Boshoku, and most recently Philips Day-Brite in Human Resources.
 Having been active in past United Way campaigns, I have seen the generosity of Northeast Mississippians in their willingness to help make a difference in our community.
 Working for United Way presents the opportunity to make a positive impact to many lives in our community.
 It is a blessing and a privilege to serve in making this a wonderful area to live and work.

 I have been with United Way of Northeast Mississippi since 2012.
 I am a graduate of Nettleton High School and the University of Mississippi, where I earned a Bachelor of Arts in English.
-I completed my master’s in nonprofit management in 2018 at Northeastern University with a concentration in social media and communications.
+I completed my master’s in Nonprofit Management at Northeastern University in 2018.
 I was recently named Person of the Year in the Daily Journal’s Top 40 Under 40 for 2020.
 I serve the Public Relations Association of Mississippi as president of the Northeast chapter and Vice-President of Student Affairs for the state.
 I am also a member of and manage Groundswell (United Way’s young leadership donor affinity group), and am a member of Tupelo Young Professionals and the Southern Public Relations Federation.
 I live in Tupelo with my husband, Brad, my son, Jacob, and two cats, Darwin and Claude.